clercjs/website/docs/commands.md

 		parameters: ["<script>", "--", "[arguments...]"],
 	})
 	.on("echo", (ctx) => {
+		ctx.parameters;
+		//  ^?
-		ctx.parameters.script; // => "echo" (string)
+		ctx.parameters.script; // => "echo"
-		ctx.parameters.arguments; // => ["hello", "world"] (string[])
+		ctx.parameters.arguments; // => ["hello", "world"]
 	})
 	.parse();
 ```

-## Options
+## Flags

-_Clerc_'s option parsing is powered by [`@clerc/parser`](https://github.com/clercjs/clerc/blob/main/packages/parser) and has many features:
+_Clerc_'s flag parsing is powered by [`@clerc/parser`](https://github.com/clercjs/clerc/blob/main/packages/parser) and has many features:

 - Array and custom types
-- Option delimiters: `--flag value`, `--flag=value`, `--flag:value` and `--flag.value`
+- Flag delimiters: `--flag value`, `--flag=value`, `--flag:value` and `--flag.value`
 - Combined aliases: `-abcd 2` → `-a -b -c -d 2`
-- [Option terminator](https://unix.stackexchange.com/a/11382): pass `--` to end option parsing
+- [End-of-file](https://unix.stackexchange.com/a/11382): pass `--` to end parsing

-Options can be specified in the `flags` object property, where the key is the option name and the value is either an option type function or an object describing the option.
+Flags can be specified in the `flags` object property, where the key is the flag name and the value is either an flag type function or an object describing the flag.

-It's recommended to use camelCase for option names as it will be interpreted as parsing the equivalent kebab-case option.
+It's recommended to use camelCase for flag names as it will be interpreted as parsing the equivalent kebab-case flag.

-The option type function can be any function that accepts a string and returns the parsed value.
+The flag type function can be any function that accepts a string and returns the parsed value.
 The default JavaScript constructors should cover most use cases: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/String), [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/Number), [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean/Boolean), etc.

-The option description object can be used to store additional information about the option, such as `alias`, `default`, and `description`.
-To accept multiple values for an option, wrap the type function in an array.
+The flag description object can be used to store additional information about the flag, such as `alias`, `default`, and `description`.
+To accept multiple values for a flag, wrap the type function in an array.

 All provided information will be used to generate better help documentation.